Hoplite-Consulting/EPSS-CLI/README.md

-# Python EPSS API
+# Python EPSS CLI

-The Python EPSS API is a python script that utilizes First.org's EPSS API to parse through CVE's within a CSV and return the EPSS scores and percentiles appended to the last columns of the file.
+The Python EPSS CLI is a python script that utilizes First.org's EPSS API to parse through CVE's within a CSV and return the EPSS scores and percentiles appended to the last columns of the file.
 This was tested utilizing CSV output from Tenable.io and Nessus Professional.

 The **epss.py** script will read a CSV file, identify the CVE's within, and append the corresponding EPSS score and percentile to the last columns in the CSV file utilizing the [EPSS API](https://api.first.org/data/v1/epss).